AntonTerekhov/OrientDB-PHP/readme.markdown

     $record = $db->recordLoad('1:1');

-If fetchplan is explicit and there are some records returned by OrientDB, they located in `$db->cachedRecords` as assotive array with keys from recordIDs and values are record themselves.
+If fetchplan is explicit and there are some records returned by OrientDB, they located in `$db->cachedRecords` as associative array with keys from recordIDs and values are record themselves.

 This *example*